 For information about the diversity of the university student body, contact the Office of Budget and Planning, 523 S. Division, 2nd Floor; Phone: 734-763-9954, or visit the U-M Office of Budget and Planning website.

 For information about the university's Diversity, Equity and Inclusion initiative, visit the U-M DEI website.
 Also read about the U-M Expect Respect initiative through the Office of Student Life, which celebrates diversity and fosters respect.

 The Office of the Registrar has a tool available to students within the Wolverine Access self-service portal on the "My Class Schedule" page.
 See information about the tool here or contact the Registrar's office for additional information.

 Visit the U-M Admissions webpage on Transfer Credit for information.

-Students who are withdrawing from all U-M classes must notify the U-M Registrar by following specific withdrawal procedures posted on its website.
+Students who are withdrawing from all U-M classes must notify the U-M Registrar by following specific withdrawal procedures.

 Graduate Business, Dental, Law, and Medical students: Contact your respective financial aid office to request withdrawal procedures.

 Information About Student Financial Assistance